Code-the-Dream-School/eridanus-intro/README.md

 ### **Section 5:** How the Internet Works

 - [Lesson 5.1: How the Internet Works and Debugging](https://github.com/Code-the-Dream-School/intro-to-programming-section-5/blob/main/README.md)
+**NOTE: ** Section 5 is a debugging exercise.
+Clicking the above link takes you to a second Code the Dream School repository where a guessing game is already built... but it's not working as expected!
+Use the debugging skills you've learned so far in class to find and fix the bugs.
+Be sure you fork and clone the section 5 repository like you did in week 6.
+BE SURE YOU ARE **NOT** INSIDE YOUR LOCAL FOLDER FOR YOUR PORTFOLIO WHEN YOU CLONE SECTION 5!

 ### **Section 6:** AJAX Basics